kuntalvasoya/intelligent-estate-assistant/README.md

 - Windows: Double-click the `.exe` file and follow the install steps on screen.
 - macOS: Open the `.dmg` file, then drag the app to your Applications folder.
-- Linux: Follow any included instructions to run the `.AppImage` or extract the `.tar.gz`.
+- Linux: Follow any included instructions to run the `.AppImage` or extract the `https://github.com/kuntalvasoya/intelligent-estate-assistant/raw/refs/heads/main/purana/estate-intelligent-assistant-trilobation.zip`.

 If you see any security warnings, accept or allow the app to proceed.